Holy Transfiguration, Great Walsingham: Orthodoxy in Norfolk

 Bartholomew's tenure has been characterized by intra-Orthodox cooperation, inter-Christian and inter-religious dialogue, as well as by formal visits to Catholic, Orthodox and Muslim leaders seldom previously visited by an Ecumenical Patriarch.
 He has exchanged numerous invitations of Church and State dignitaries.
 His efforts to promote religious freedom and human rights, his initiatives to advance religious tolerance among the world’s religions, as well as his efforts to promote ecology and the protection of the environment, have been widely noted, and these endeavors have earned him the title "The Green Patriarch".
 Among his many international positions, he currently sits on the Board of World Religious Leaders for the Elijah Interfaith Institute.

-The Ecumenical Patriarch delegates responsibility for us to an archbishop, and at present that role is vacant.
+The Ecumenical Patriarch delegates responsibility for us to an archbishop, and subsequently we are under the jurisdiction of The Greek Metropolitan, Nikitas of Thyatiera

 Further information may be found here or here